apple/servicetalk/servicetalk-examples/src/main/java/io/servicetalk/examples/http/README.md

 This example demonstrates blocking request processing where the payload body is aggregated into a single object.
 The APIs will block if content is requested but there is no content available.

-- [BlockingHelloWorldServer](helloworld/blocking/BlockingHelloWorldServer.java) - a server that demonstrates blocking
+- [BlockingHelloWorldServer](helloworld/blocking/BlockingHelloWorldServer.java) - a server that demonstrates the
-API and responds with a simple `Hello World!` response body as a `text/plain`.
+blocking API and responds with a simple `Hello World!` response body as a `text/plain`.
 - [BlockingHelloWorldClient](helloworld/blocking/BlockingHelloWorldClient.java) - a client that sends a `GET` request to the configured single address of the [server](helloworld/blocking/BlockingHelloWorldServer.java) and receives the response payload body as one aggregated object.